zzhangjii/learning-library/enterprise-manageability-library/enterprise_manager/em_db_lifecycle_automation.md

 Click Violations link and then click on one of the Open Cursor Setting lines

-1. You will see open cursors notification Scroll down if needed Click on the link “Submit from Library” for corrective action.
+1. You will see open cursors notification Scroll down if needed Click on the link “Submit from Library” for corrective action.

 ![](media/19317a4da691bc2a1049ca7923414db3.png)